ciscocmsdevnet/cms-outlook-add-in/README.md

 ```
 BACKEND_URL=https://<middleware hostname>/addin/v1
 ```
-> Sample `config.env` for reference:
+> Sample `config.env` for reference(frontend):
 ```
 BACKEND_URL=https://middleware.cisco.com/addin/v1
 ```

+#### CMS Readiness

+- In order to use this Add-In effectively, make sure you have
+  - coSpace Template created on your CMS
+  - CallLegProfiles assigned to you coSpace Template
+  - User provisioned coSpaces when using web app for users

 ## Deployment Steps [Online]

 ### Stage 1: Generate Certificates

-1. Get a hostname for your middleware service, eg: cmsscheduler.abc.com
+1. Get a hostname for your middleware service, eg: middleware.cisco.com
 2. Add DNS entry for this hostname in your DNS server OR your system's  `/etc/host` file
 3. Login to your linux machine and follow below steps:
    1. Clone this repository: `git clone https://github.com/ciscocmsdevnet/cms-outlook-add-in.git`